xmodpt/piusb/README.md

 ### 🔌 USB Drive Emulation for 3D Printers
 - Configurable storage size (4GB, 8GB, 16GB, 32GB, or custom)
 - Appears as a Kingston DataTraveler USB drive to your 3D printer
-- Persists your G-code files between prints and power cycles
+- Persists your files between prints and power cycles
 - Full read/write capability for printer firmware interaction
 - Compatible with most 3D printers that support USB storage

 ![Tiny File Manager](https://i.imgur.com/IGjy2kM.png)

-### 📂 TinyFileManager Web Interface for G-code Management
+### 📂 TinyFileManager Web Interface for file Management
 - Browser-based file management from any device
 - Upload new designs directly from your slicer computer
 - Organize designs in folders by project or type
-- Preview G-code files before printing
 - Delete failed designs or old versions
 - Archive completed projects
 - Secure login system